 The channel arrangements presented in this clause are based on the operating bands and channel bandwidths defined in the present release of specifications.

-NOTE: Other operating bands and channel bandwidths may be considered in future releases.

 Requirements throughout the RF specifications are in many cases defined separately for different frequency ranges (FR).
 The frequency ranges in which NR can operate according to this version of the specification are identified as described in Table 5.1-1.